FlohGro-dev/flohgro_11ty/content/pages/support.md

 Everything I built is free to use for you.
 If you want to give something back to thank me and support my future work you can donate a (few) coffee(s) ✌🏼

+In the spirit of [oneamonth.club](https://oneamonth.club), I've set up the possibility to support my work with 1$/month.

 I really appreciate your support – that not only keeps me motivated to develop more useful automations but also covers for some of my expenses.

 ---